 The benefits of drilling in order to apply a rust proofing solution outweigh the inconvenience of having small holes that no one will ever know are there.

 The underside of your car is completely exposed to anything and everything you’re driving over or through.
-In winter conditions, salt and other chemicals used for snow or ice removal make its way underneath your car and stick to the metal surfaces.
-The combination of salt and water is more damaging than rust, as the solution eats away at the metal, weakening it and causing it to fall apart.
+In winter conditions, salt and other chemicals used for snow or ice removal make its way underneath your car and stick to the metal surfaces, accelerating corrosion.

 Your vehicle has a lot of moving parts, and over time the metal components eventually show the effects of wear and tear.
 Neglecting to address wear and tear on your vehicle is going to result in premature aging and rust.
 Both of which will cost you more money over time than the cost of investing in proper maintenance.